 The Graying of American Prisons

 Two factors contribute significantly to this country’s aging prison population.
-One is the tough-on-crime reforms of the 1980s and 1990s, when mandatory minimum sentencing and “three strikes” policies sent many people to jail for 30 years to life, even when the third strike was a relatively minor offense (Leadership Conference N.d.).
-Many of today’s elderly prisoners are those who were incarcerated 30 years ago for life sentences.
+One is the tough-on-crime reforms of the 1980s and 1990s, when mandatory minimum sentencing and “three strikes” policies sent many people to jail for thirty years to life, even when the third strike was a relatively minor offense.
+Many of today’s elderly prisoners are those who were incarcerated thirty years ago for life sentences.
 The other factor influencing today’s aging prison population is the aging of the overall population.
-As discussed in the section on aging in the United States, the percentage of people over 65 is increasing each year due to rising life expectancies and the aging of the baby boom generation.
+As discussed in the section on aging in the United States, the percentage of people over sixty-five years old is increasing each year due to rising life expectancies and the aging of the Baby Boom generation.

 Theorists working the conflict perspective view society as inherently unstable, an institution that privileges the powerful wealthy few while marginalizing everyone else.
 According to the guiding principle of conflict theory, social groups compete with other groups for power and scarce resources.
 Applied to society’s aging population, the principle means that the elderly struggle with other groups—for example, younger society members—to retain a certain share of resources.
 At some point, this competition may become conflict.

 For example, some people complain that the elderly get more than their fair share of society’s resources.
 In hard economic times, there is great concern about the huge costs of Social Security and Medicare.
 One of every four tax dollars, or about 28 percent, is spent on these two programs.
 In 1950, the federal government paid $781 million in Social Security payments.
 Now, the payments are 870 times higher.
 In 2008, the government paid $296 billion (Statistical Abstract 2011).
 The medical bills of the nation’s elderly population are rising dramatically.
 While there is more care available to certain segments of the senior community, it must be noted that the financial resources available to the aging can vary tremendously by race, social class, and gender.